cilium/cilium/Documentation/network/kube-router.rst

 .. _kube-router:

 ****************************
-Using kube-router to run BGP
+Using Kube-Router to Run BGP
 ****************************

 This guide explains how to configure Cilium and kube-router to co-operate to